Smoothing Slot Attention Iterations and Recurrences: Proposed Method

-\textbf{SA recurrences across video's first and non-first frames}.
-The transform $\boldsymbol{\Phi}_\mathrm{a}$ based on SA iterations is shared across all the video's frames recurrently.
-Namely, the transform $\boldsymbol{\Phi}_\mathrm{a}$ happens across both first and non-first frames, where the former is identical to the image case, as already formulated in \Cref{eq:q1,eq:s10,eq:aggregat1,eq:s1m1}.
-The transform on non-first frames is different as their queries $\boldsymbol{Q}_t$ are recurrently transitioned from previous frame's slots $\boldsymbol{S}_{t-1}$:
+The aggregator $\bm{\phi}_\mathrm{a}$ is shared across all video frames recurrently.
+For the first frame, is identical to the image case formulated in \Cref{eq:q1,eq:aggregat1all}; while for non-first frames, queries $\boldsymbol{Q}_t$ are recurrently transitioned from previous frame's slots $\boldsymbol{S}_{t-1}$ by the transitioner $\bm{\phi}_\mathrm{r}$: